wafaehamdaoui/UEMF-RESOURCES/README.md

 ### conclusion:

+This project is part of the integrated project of the 4th year of the engineering cycle.
+It help students to reserve a ressource just by a click.
+However, we can still improve this application by adding more functionalities for example we can add a part where a student can create a group to play a football game or basketball... and waiting for other students to join (like what we do in carpooling apps)...

-`From a personal point of view`, this project allowed me to develop many skills in web development and familiarize myself a little more with node js I learned a lot, both on the development part web, than on the database part.
+`From a personal point of view`, this project allowed me to develop many skills in web development and familiarize myself a little more with node js I learned a lot, both at backend part and at the frontend part.
 This experience will be an asset for the pursuit of my studies and for my professional career.

                                                                   Thank you for your attention!